isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1730.md

 ---
-title: Qashier Smart Terminal - Package A (Growth + Premier Setup + Training)
+title: SmartFM Version 1.0 - Core (250 Pax)
 permalink: /productivity-solutions-grant/solutionrepo/solution1730
 ---

 ### Description

-Qashier provides smart point-of-sale (POS) solutions to help small merchants digitise their businesses.
-Qashier's flagship product is the Qashier Smart Terminal, a connected, multi-purpose device that combines a payments hub, cloud-based POS software, and a proprietary app store in one uniquely designed device.
-Qashier enables merchants to manage entire stores with just one terminal on the counter.
+SmartFM is an integrated, cloud based, facility management solution.
+It is designed to be a common data collection interface where operators can perform their day to day operations on a single platform, allowing data to be easily shared between operational departments, digitally documenting day to day tasks and granting executives and managers critical oversight and analysis tools to modernize dormitory operations.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Qashier_Annex_3_CR_wef_26_Nov_2020_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Chimeric_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria